rezazad68/transdeeplab/README.md

 | **SSPP Level 4** | 79.85  | 25.69 | 85.64 | 69.36 | 82.93  | 81.25 | 93.09 | 63.18 | 87.80 | 75.56 |

-- A look at the number of parameters
+- A look at the number of parameters:

 | Model | # Encoder Parameters | # ASPP Parameters | # Decoder Parameters | # Total |
 | --- | ----------- | --- | --- | --- |